PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 16:09:59
+Last updated: 2024-04-02 16:11:03
-Random Quote: Time stays long enough for anyone who will use it. - Leonardo da Vinci
+Random Quote: No alibi will save you from accepting the responsibility. - Napoleon Hill